A Beginners Guide to Reloading

 I’ll be the first to admit that getting started in reloading can seem a little daunting if you’ve never done it or been around it.
 Try not to be discouraged if you haven’t got a full grasp on how it works or if you don’t know exactly what you need.
 It’s easier than it seems and there are a couple of ways to get you into the game.

 At first glance, a well-equipped loading bench looks like a high-tech laboratory, but the experiments are a lot more fun!
 The quickest & easiest way to get started is to jump in head-first and just buy a reloading kit from RCBS, Lee, Hornady, or Lyman.
 The kits will provide most of the essentials with the exception of the dies and shell holders because those are caliber specific.
 Once you’ve got your dies and the components the instructions should have you cranking out ammo instead of making return trips to the reloading store for those little things you forgot to get or didn’t even know you needed.
 The drawback to kits is that you don’t get to handpick each and every tool and there’s a good chance you’ll out-grow your kit components at some point.
 Lee’s Challenger Breech Lock Reloading kit is a pretty remarkable value that comes with everything you need to get started except a set of dies for under $150!
 If you don’t think the kit route is right for you, then you’ve got a lot more homework and research to do.
-Subscribe to Western Hunter because I’m going to be discussing a number of reloading topics over the next few issues that will detail many of the techniques and tools used to produce custom, high-precision ammunition for your hunting rifle.
+Be sure to subscribe to Western Hunter because I discuss a number of reloading topics like Reloading for Better Accuracy, and How to Better Test and Evaluate After Reloading that will help you produce custom, high-precision ammunition for your hunting rifle.
 Here’s a basic overview of items that a well-equipped reloading bench might include.

 Pick up a reloading manual and familiarize yourself with the basics.
 Lee, Berger, Hornady, Lyman, and Nosler all publish good reloading guides.
 A manual is your first data source for starting loads and most of these books provide some basic reloading instruction along with the load recipes.
 You can also get reliable load data from a number of internet resources.
 For newer powders and calibers, the manufacturer websites often provide the most current load information.
 I always cross-reference the powder manufacturer’s website and compare their loads with published loads from at least one more source.
 Alliant, Hodgdon, IMR, Winchester, Vihtavuori, & Norma distribute most of the smokeless powders you would use for common big-game cartridges.
 Some of the bullet manufacturers like Nosler also provide data online.
 Caliber specific, mini reloading manuals called Loadbooks can also be purchased from MidwayUSA for many common cartridges.
 These books compile load data from several sources into a single reference for a given caliber so they provide a broad cross-section of data that you wouldn’t get with a single manual.